Confidence Counselling & Self-Esteem Counselling London

 - We can't refuse requests, even if they are unreasonable

-Assertiveness - Trying New Things It is challenging for most of us to cultivate the right level of assertiveness, striking a balance between not being assertive enough and being too assertive - to calmly, clearly and politely express our feelings, opinions confidently, setting boundaries and expectations without offending others, to be ourself and allow others to be themselves.
-Confidence counselling & self-esteem therapy supports developing positive beliefs about assertiveness, being in our personal power, taking care of our needs, asking for what we need, standing up for & expressing who we are & what we want directly, honestly & clearly, and also being centred in our own ground.
+Assertiveness - Trying New Things, Finding, Speaking Our Own Voice It is challenging for most of us to cultivate the right level of assertiveness, striking a balance between not being assertive enough and being too assertive, domineering - to calmly, clearly, positively and politely express our feelings, opinions confidently (especially when things become heated), setting clear boundaries and expectations without offending others, to be ourself and allow others to be themselves.
+Confidence counselling & self-esteem therapy supports developing positive beliefs about assertiveness, being in our personal power, taking care of our needs, asking for what we need, standing up for & expressing who we are & what we want directly, honestly & clearly, as we stand in our own ground, anchored, centred.
 The therapy may also look at how we manage coming up against resistance or criticism from others, their uncaring or rejecting behaviour, so we can make our own imprints in life, belong.
 Expressing & learning to receive constructive criticism & anger may also empower us to make our own choices.
+In our relationship some of us can feel like a victim, rescuer or persecutor in our relationship or marriage, and we may want to be congruent, choose to speak our own truth, express our needs, which can also be included in the assertiveness counselling & confidence therapy.
+Trying new ways to be assertive, however small, may support us (e.g. if we need to take time to understand where someone is coming from, say something like "I'll get back to you on that" or "It's not the way I function", "It's not going to work for me" or a clear and confident "No", and we don't have to, but may want to, help the other understand why something is unreasonable).
 Alternative responses to ones we usually adopt can also be a part of the assertiveness counselling, so we are able to assert ourselves in healthy ways.
-Trying new ways to be assertive, however small, may support us.
-Assertiveness training can also be offered, so we are more in touch with our emotions, values, opinions - ours & others.
+Positive assertiveness training can also be offered, so we are more in touch with our emotions, values, opinions - ours and others where we find and express our own voice.
 The therapy may also explore the healthy side of being selfish, our values, conscience, integrity, what we believe, our willingness to change, flexible approaches towards asserting ourself, alongside how we relate with others.
-In our relationship some of us can feel like a victim, rescuer or persecutor in our relationship or marriage, and we may want to be congruent, choose to speak our own truth, express our needs, which can also be included in the assertiveness counselling & confidence therapy.

-Counselling Questions About Self-Confidence, Self Esteem, Insecurity, Assertiveness We may be holding inside lots of questions, like:
+Specific Questions About Counselling For Insecurity, Self-Confidence, Self Esteem, Assertiveness We may be holding inside lots of questions, like:

 - Develop self-confidence - what is confidence and what is self-confidence and am I stuck with low self-confidence, low confidence?